- J.D., Wayne State University Law School, 1998, cum laude

 Mr. Stroster writes and speaks on a variety of immigration, employment and labor subjects, including I-9 compliance, the Family and Medical Leave Act, wage and hour laws and the legal ramifications of employment decisions.

 Mr. Stroster received his law degree, cum laude, from Wayne State University Law School in 1998.
 Mr. Stroster received his undergraduate degree in 1994 from Grand Valley State University.
-He is admitted to practice in all Michigan state and appellate courts.
+He is admitted to practice in all Michigan state and appellate courts as well as the federal Eastern and Western Districts of Michigan.